 Simply put, data encryption is the process of translating one form of data into another form of data that unauthorized users can’t decrypt.
 For example, you saved a copy of a paid invoice on your server with a customer’s credit card information.
 You definitely don’t want that to fall into the wrong hands.
 By encrypting data at rest, you’re essentially converting your customer’s sensitive data into another form of data.
 This usually happens through an algorithm that makes it practically impossible for somebody without the encryption key to decode it.
 Only authorized personnel will have access to these files, thus ensuring that your data stays secure.

-Encryption in transit: Get the armoured vehicle for your data
+Encryption in transit: Get the armored vehicle for your data

 Data that is being moved from one place to the other is vulnerable to attackers.
 Unencrypted data transfer puts this data at risk.
 To protect it against eavesdropping or a Man-in-the-Middle you need to enforce your defined encryption requirements.
 It’s also a good idea to authenticate the network communications using Transport Layer Security (TLS) or IPSec.